What is Resource Capacity Planning?

 As you can tell by the name, resource capacity planning is a combination of capacity planning and resource planning.
 While those two terms are often used interchangeably, they are slightly different.

-Capacity planning focuses on the system or infrastructure as a whole, and its ability to handle demand It looks at things like server capacity, network bandwidth, or storage space.
+Visit capacity planning focuses on the system or infrastructure as a whole, and its ability to handle demand.
+It looks at elements such as server capacity, network bandwidth or storage space.

-Resource planning is the tactical execution of capacity planning.
-It's about taking your your available resources and using them to their full potential to achieve specific project goals.
-These resources could be people, equipment, tools, materials, or even budget.
-During resource planning, you’ll assign the best people and tools to specific tasks and ensure that they are scheduled correctly so that your teams are used optimally and projects are completed timeously.
+These resources could be people, equipment, tools, materials or even a budget.
+When planning resources, you assign the best people and tools to specific tasks, and make sure they are scheduled correctly so that your teams are optimally utilized and projects are completed on time.

 Resource planning focuses on a shorter time frame, usually aligned with project schedules or business cycles.